Silverbullet069/til/llm/prompt-engineering-best-practices.md

 - Create **rules** from a template **rule**. ([cre](https://www.reddit.com/r/cursor/comments/1ju63ig/comment/mm14ecm/))

 - (Cursor only) Replace the deprecated `.cursorrules` file with the more recent `instructions` directory + `.mdc` files.

+- Use token counters.
+The number of tokens created from converting a simple "Hello World" UTF-8 string is varied among the LLMs from different major LLM vendors.
+1 Claude-family LLM token ~= 1 GPT-family LLM token ~= 1 Gemini-family LLM token.

+- Understand the capacity of the LLMs given by LLM seller.
+There is a lack of transparency from the LLM-powered coding platforms (GitHub Copilot, Cursor, Windsurf, ...).
+They didn't show the context window nor the maximum number of input/output tokens.

+- Avoid hallucination by providing the up-to-date documentation of all of the dependencies inside your tech stack.
+You can use [Context7 MCP by Upstash](https://github.com/upstash/context7) for this, but self-maintained docs can be more reliable.

+> [!CAUTION]
+>
+> Context7 let user upload their own documentation, malicious users can include malicious script inside their docs, results in prompt injection vulnerability.
+Upstash relies on other users to report the malicious docs similar to `npm/pip`.

+- Refrain from adding too much unrelated context.
+LLM is limited by the context window and maximum input tokens.
+Not only your precious input tokens are wasted but also the outputs suffer from negative performance impact.

 ## One-size-fit-all practices